wuyunfeng/LightWeightRunLoop-A-Reactor-Style-NSRunLoop/README.md

     LWURLResponse *response = [[LWURLResponse alloc] initWithData:_responseData];

-###If you want to john me, cantact me with <wyfsky888@126.com> or fork this project <https://github.com/wuyunfeng/LightWeightRunLoop> and create a pull-request
+####If you want to join me, cantact me with <wyfsky888@126.com> or fork this project <https://github.com/wuyunfeng/LightWeightRunLoop> and create a pull-request